loomster321/workflow-father/VisualNarrativeDesign.md

 - **Node Type:** AI Agent
 - **Previous Node:** B-Roll Ideation
 - **Next Node:** Visual Narrative Aggregator
-- **Input Document:** B-Roll Concepts (JSON Array)
+- **Input Document:** Individual B-Roll Concept
 - **Output Document:** Visual Narrative (Partial)

 ## Input/Output Format

 ### Input Format

-The input is a JSON array of objects, where each object contains:
+The input is a single B-roll concept object with:

-- A `shot` property that holds a stringified JSON object which must be parsed first
-- Once parsed, each shot contains metadata including scene_id, shot_id, shot_number, shot_title, roll_type, narration_text, etc.
+- Metadata including shot_id, creative_direction
-- A-Roll shots (roll_type: "A") have an `aroll_context` object providing narrative context
-- B-Roll shots (roll_type: "B") have a `broll_concepts` array containing three different concept options (standard_broll, enhanced_broll, viral_broll) for each shot
-- Each concept option includes idea, visual_style, and motion descriptions

-The agent will maintain context by tracking the previous 5-8 shots to ensure narrative continuity.
+- Concept details in idea_data containing motion, description, visual_style

+Unlike previous implementations, this agent will not maintain its own memory window.
+Instead, it will use tools to query context about other shots and scenes as needed.

 ### Output Format

 The output is a Visual Narrative (Partial) JSON object that includes:

-- `project_visual_style`: Color, lighting, composition specifications based on memory window context
+- `project_visual_style`: Color, lighting, composition specifications
-- `shots_sequence`: All three concept options for each B-roll shot with enhanced visual descriptions
+- `shots_sequence`: Single B-roll shot with enhanced visual descriptions
-- `shot_transitions`: Transition guidance between shots in the memory window
+- `shot_transitions`: Transition guidance between shots
-- `visual_motifs`: Recurring visual elements identified within the memory window
+- `visual_motifs`: Recurring visual elements identified
-- `emotional_progression`: Emotional mapping for the memory window
+- `emotional_progression`: Emotional mapping
-- `motion_directives`: Motion guidelines based on the memory window
+- `motion_directives`: Motion guidelines
-- `camera_movement_patterns`: Camera movement specifications for memory context
+- `camera_movement_patterns`: Camera movement specifications
-- `technical_requirements`: Technical specs for visual consistency
 - `style_reference_links`: References for visual implementation
-- `memory_window_metadata`: Information about shots in the current memory window

-## Memory-Based Context Tracking and Processing Strategy
+## Context-Based Processing Strategy

 When processing the input data:

-1. **Memory Window Management**: Maintain a sliding window of 5-8 previously processed shots to inform decisions about visual continuity.
+1. **Context Acquisition**: Use tools to query for information about the surrounding shots and scenes to inform decisions about visual continuity.

-2. **A-Roll Context Integration**: Use the `aroll_context` data from A-Roll shots to understand emotional tone, identify narrative themes, and ensure visual alignment with the presenter's content.

-3. **Narrative Flow Management**: Ensure visual choices consider both preceding and following shots by tracking emotional progression, maintaining visual continuity while introducing variation, and creating transitions that support the narrative journey.
+2. **Narrative Flow Management**: Ensure visual choices consider both preceding and following shots by querying their data, tracking emotional progression, maintaining visual continuity while introducing variation, and creating transitions that support the narrative journey.

-4. **Shot-by-Shot Processing**:
+3. **Shot Processing**:
-   - Process each B-roll shot individually, enhancing all three concept options
+   - Process each B-roll concept individually, enhancing it
-   - Preserve the creative approach of each concept while ensuring narrative fit
-   - Build on previous work stored in memory
+   - Query relevant context from other shots and scenes
+   - Establish connections to other shots through transitions and motifs
-   - Track and use memory context for visual continuity, motifs, and transitions
+   - Use context for visual continuity and theming
-   - Advance the memory window as new shots are processed

-5. **Aggregation Preparation**:
+4. **Aggregation Preparation**:
    - Define elements with awareness that project-level consistency requires global context
-   - Focus on enhancing concepts and connections between shots in memory context
+   - Focus on enhancing the concept and connections between shots
    - Include sufficient metadata to support the Visual Narrative Aggregator's work

 The completed Visual Narrative (Partial) outputs from this node will be processed by the Visual Narrative Aggregator to ensure project-level consistency across the entire video production.